Copyright (c) 2014 The University of Manchester

 SpinnMachineAlreadyExistsException, SpinnMachineException)

-from spinn_utilities.abstract_base import (
+from .chip import Chip

 logger = logging.getLogger(__name__)

-[docs]class Machine(object, metaclass=AbstractBase):
+class Machine(object, metaclass=AbstractBase):

 """